ChiaWeiKuo/chiaweikuo.github.io/_pages/about.md

   - /about.html
 ---
 ------
-Welcome, I am Chia-Wei Kuo, a Ph.D. student majoring in Mechanical Engineering (with a minor in Math) at [University of Wisconsin - Madison](https://www.wisc.edu/), and [the member of Phi Kappa Phi ](https://phikappaphi.advising.wisc.edu/) over there.
+Welcome!
+I am Chia-Wei Kuo, a Ph.D. student majoring in Mechanical Engineering (with a minor in Math) at [University of Wisconsin - Madison](https://www.wisc.edu/), and [the member of Phi Kappa Phi ](https://phikappaphi.advising.wisc.edu/) over there.
 My Ph.D. research focuses on developing a new two-phase flow C++ solver for performing high-fidelity spray simulations.

 <p align="center">